Best Time to Visit Korea: Weather by Month and Season

 August

-Overview of weather in Korea in August: Like July, it’s best to avoid travelling around Korea in August if possible.
+Overview: Like July, it’s best to avoid travelling around South Korea in August if possible.
 August is the second wettest month of the year and similarly as hot and sticky as its summer companion.

 City Avg.
 High Avg.
 Low Avg.
 Temp Rainfall